afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Keyboard_Glove.md

-###### Note: The wifi implemetation is not mentioned in this repository, you can use which ever wifi protocol you prefer for this and then apply the following real time signal processing methods to your data.
+###### Note: The WIFI implemetation is not mentioned in this repository, you can use which ever wifi protocol you prefer for this and then apply the following real time signal processing methods to your data.
 It would be best to set up the wifi protocol after the _Import libaries._ section.
 ***
 # Import libaries.
         from scipy import signal